-1.1 What are Hemp seeds?
+What are Hemp Seeds?

 Hemp seeds are the seeds of the hemp plant, scientifically known as Cannabis sativa.
-They are small, brownish, or greyish seeds with a nutty flavor.
+They are small, brownish, or greyish seeds with a nutty flavour.
 Hemp seeds have gained popularity due to their nutritional value and various potential health benefits.

 Hemp seeds are highly nutritious and are considered a superfood.
 They are a rich source of protein, containing all the essential amino acids that the body needs.
 They also provide a good balance of omega-3 and omega-6 fatty acids, which are important for overall health.
 Additionally, hemp seeds are a great source of vitamins, minerals, and dietary fiber.